sonishivam1402/Timesheet_Management_System/README.md

 **DELETE** `/api/Engagement/DeleteEngagement/{engagementId}`
 - Deletes an engagement by ID.

-Made with ❤️ by Krunal
+Made with ❤️ by Shivam